ilariontsekot/ilariontsekot/README.md

 # Ilarion Tsekot

-Estudiante de Ingeniería Informática en la UPC, con experiencia en entornos Linux, cloud computing y desarrollo web, con enfoque en soluciones eficientes y seguras.
+Computer Engineering student at UPC, with experience in Linux environments, cloud computing, and web development, focusing on efficient and secure solutions.

-## Áreas de interés
+## Areas of Interest
-- Programación avanzada y arquitectura de software
+- Advanced programming and software architecture
-- Ciberseguridad y administración de sistemas
+- Cybersecurity and systems administration
-- Inteligencia artificial aplicada y algoritmos heurísticos
+- Applied artificial intelligence and heuristic algorithms
-- DevOps y tecnologías cloud-native
+- DevOps and cloud-native technologies

-## Objetivos profesionales
+## Professional Goals
-- Contribuir a proyectos que integren ciberseguridad, inteligencia artificial y sistemas distribuidos.
+- Contribute to projects integrating cybersecurity, artificial intelligence, and distributed systems.
-- Ampliar experiencia en DevOps, automatización y plataformas cloud.
+- Expand experience in DevOps, automation, and cloud platforms.
-- Participar activamente en la comunidad tecnológica a través de proyectos Open Source.
+- Actively participate in the tech community through Open Source projects.

 ## Skills
 <span style="font-family: 'Courier New', monospace;"></span>